Allergan CEO, fresh off one deal, sets sights on others

 The healthcare industry has consolidated in the past year, with pharmacies and distributors aligning through merger deals or purchasing agreements that give them more leverage over prices for generic drugs.

-These deals, such as CVS Health's purchases of Target Corp's pharmacies and the Omnicare specialty pharmacies and distributor McKesson Corp's purchasing agreement with pharmacy Rite Aid Corp, will force more consolidation among generics makers so they can compete, Saunders said.
+These deals, such as CVS Health's (CVS.N) purchases of Target Corp's (TGT.N) pharmacies and the Omnicare specialty pharmacies and distributor McKesson Corp's (MCK.N) purchasing agreement with pharmacy Rite Aid Corp (RAD.N), will force more consolidation among generics makers so they can compete, Saunders said.

-Two of the largest U.S. health insurers - Humana Inc and Cigna Corp - have also agreed to be bought in the past month, signaling fresh pressure on prices, Saunders said.
+Two of the largest U.S. health insurers - Humana Inc (HUM.N) and Cigna Corp (CI.N) - have also agreed to be bought in the past month, signalling fresh pressure on prices, Saunders said.

 Of the seven main therapeutic areas that Allergan will focus on after the generics sale, he said there are four with the strongest opportunities in terms of unmet medical care: aesthetics, eye care, central nervous system therapies and gastrointestinal therapies.